bl4ckkgg/NoBallsToScam/README.md

-# No Balls To Scam
+# Scam Guard
-No Balls To Scam is a bot that informs people about scams.
+Scam Guard is a bot that informs people about scams.